 - Books: Kids pack their favorite books.
 I add a few suggestions too.
 Nonfiction and picture books are great car choices, since they’re easy to read in small chunks, like during a ten-minute drive across town.

 - Audiobooks: We load a few on my phone so we’re prepared when we need to mentally escape the next traffic jam.
-(The Sisters Grimm kept us entertained for way too long on the West Seattle Bridge the other day.)
+(The Sisters Grimm kept us entertained while we were stuck for way too long on the West Seattle Bridge the other day.)
 (Affiliate link)

 - Notebook or clipboard